Cabin Fever NW Bio

 If friendship had a soundtrack, this would be it.

-They often perform with the renowned Cary Black of Seattle, WA (bass, vocals).
-Cary is an inventive and expert bassist, described by Alan Senauke in Sing Out!
+Cary Black is an inventive and expert bassist, described by Alan Senauke in Sing Out!
 Magazine as “a musician’s musician”.
 He performs, records and teaches a variety of styles including blues, funk, Brazilian, jazz, bluegrass, pop and rock.
-Cary has recorded and performed with a vast array of world-class acts including The Kinston Trio, Glen Yarbrough, The Grand Ol’ Opry, Mollie O’Brien, A Prairie Home Companion, Kathie Kallick, and Nina Gerber.
+Cary has recorded and performed with a vast array of world-class acts including The Kingston Trio, Glen Yarbrough, The Grand Ol’ Opry, Mollie O’Brien, A Prairie Home Companion, The Kathy Kallick Band, Laurie Lewis, and Nina Gerber.

-Cabin Fever NW performs at various venues and festivals, including the Wayne Henderson Music Festival in Virginia, Pete Seeger's Strawberry Festival on the Hudson River in Beacon NY, Oktoberfest in Mt Angel OR, and the Florence Winter Music Festival in Florence OR where they have been Festival Favorites multiple times.
+Cabin Fever NW performs at various venues and festivals throughout the United States.
 Their original songs have been recognized by national media including NPR's Car Talk and SING OUT!
-Magazine, and are sung in and around churches, folk societies, living rooms and campfires across the US and Canada.
+Magazine and are sung in and around churches, folk societies, living rooms and campfires across the US and Canada.
+Booking please contact email@example.com

 We love to do house concerts!
 If you or a friend are interested in hosting us, please contact us directly (see our contact page!).